UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 ### [Linux](#tab/tabid-b/tabid-1)

-1. Log in to your Linux VM using secure shell (SSH).
+1. Log in to your Linux VM using Secure Shell (SSH).

 2. Run the following command: `sudo su` and enter your user password.